Girgias/php-rfcs/container-offset-behaviour.md

 PHP supports accessing sub-elements of a type via an offset using brackets ``[]`` with the following notation ``$container[$offset]``.
 However, the behaviour of such access depends on the type of the container, the type of the offset, and the type of the operation.
 This behaviour is also highly inconsistent and difficult to anticipate.

-The objectives of this RFC is to explain the current complicated behaviour, behaviour that we deem consistent and easy to reason about, and intermediate steps to go from the current behaviour to the desired targed behaviour.
+The objectives of this RFC is to explain the current complicated behaviour, behaviour that we deem consistent and easy to reason about, and intermediate steps to go from the current behaviour to the desired target behaviour.

 We consider there to be seven (7) different operations that relate to containers and offsets, which are the following:

 - Read